Healthy Homes Assessment Onekawa

 Home Assessments Onekawa for Rental Properties

-There are many concerns you should look for in the house inspection to determine whether your rental property meets the minimum requirements of the Healthy Homes Standards.
+There are a myriad of concerns to check during a home inspection to determine whether your rental property meets the requirements of the Healthy Homes Standard.
 The most common are:

-The repercussions of not having an Healthy home that is in compliance with the Residential Tenancies Act and consequently being in the wrong of an Tenancy solutions ruling can be significant for property owners and landlords.
-For specialist guidance, contact us today and book your rental properties house assessment.
+The repercussions of not having a Healthy home in relation to The Residential Tenancies Act and consequently being in the wrong of the tenancy services ruling can be extremely costly for property owners and landlords.
+For professional guidance, contact us now and schedule your rental properties home evaluation.

 home assessments for rental properties